Dumbing Up: Release and promotion

 "Little Bit of Perfection", and replaces them with "'Til I Got You" and "I Thought You Were a Spy".

+The re-release was supported with a new single "Best Place I've Ever Been" with non-album live tracks as b-sides.

 Reception

 The album peaked at No. 64 on the UK Albums Chart.

 NPR wrote that "with great melodies and astute lyrics, Dumbing Up is cause for celebration."
 The Guardian wrote that the songs, while tuneful, "display a dogged determination to ignore the last 30 years of pop."
 The Washington Post thought that "once again [Wallinger] revels in Have a Nice Day-era sounds."

 Track listing

 2000 Release

 All songs written by Karl Wallinger, except "Here Comes the Future" written by Wallinger, Somerset, Gorman & Burnett.